MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-activities.md

 A bot receives an **endOfConversation** activity to indicate that the user has ended the conversation.
 A bot may send an **endOfConversation** activity to indicate to the user that the conversation is ending.

+## event

+Your bot may receive an **event** activity from an external process or service that wants to communicate information to your bot without that information being visible to users.
+The sender of an **event** activity typically does not expect the bot to acknowledge receipt in any way.

+## invoke

+Your bot may receive an **invoke** activity that represents a request for it to perform a specific operation.
+The sender of an **invoke** activity typically expects the bot to acknowledge receipt via HTTP response.
+This activity type is reserved for internal use by the Microsoft Bot Framework.

 ## Additional resources